Holmer Lake Primary School

 - Responsible for the day to day management of all aspects of the school, this includes the support for children with SEND.

-- The Headteacher gives responsibility for SEND to the SENCO and class teachers but is still responsible for ensuring that your child’s needs are met.
+- The Headteacher gives responsibility for SEND to the SENDCO and class teachers but is still responsible for ensuring that your child’s needs are met.

 - The Headteacher must make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

-Special Educational Needs Coordinator (SENCO) / Deputy Headteacher – Mrs Rachel Gillett
+Special Educational Needs and Disabilities Coordinator (SENDCO) / Deputy Headteacher – Mrs Rachel Gillett

 - Coordinating all the support for children with special educational needs or disabilities (SEND) and developing the school’s SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school.